isaackoz/vite-plugin-preact-esp32/README.md

 ### Using the router
 Whether or not you use the router is optional.
 If you want more than one page, you very likely want to use it.
 It only adds a few extra kB's, so there isn't really a reason _not_ to use it unless you just have a single page.

-:warning: If you use this with an SPA (Preact for example), you will lose context if you refresh the page.
+:warning: Since Preact is a SPA, you will lose context if you refresh the page.
 I.e. if you navigate to `example.com/test` from a link within the Router, all is well.
 However, if you navigate directly to `example.com/test` or refresh the page, you will be served a 404 from the webserver (not from the SPA).
 [Check here](https://stackoverflow.com/a/43557288/10422604) for a better explanation.
 I will update this when I find a solution.

 # ESP32 Setup
 Once you have your `static_files.h`, it's up to you how you access it and serve it from your ESP32.
-There are examples in /esp32 for both Arduino and PlatformIO.
+There are examples in /esp32 for both Arduino and PlatformIO (coming soon).

 ## Arduino
 This is the general setup for the WebServer library by Ivan Grokohotkov.
 This can be used with any library, but the setup may vary.
 The general idea will be the same though.